 - Induction — most often a medication called pitocin is given, and for an induction it is run through an IV

-- Epidural — In order to have an epidural placed, the anesthesiologist will require an IV line (sometimes you get low blood pressure that we need to use fluids & medications for).
+- Epidural — In order to have an epidural block placed, the anesthesiologist will require an IV line (sometimes you get low blood pressure that we need to use fluids & medications for).

 - Other medications.
-There are other medications, like magnesium sulfate (given for preeclampsia) or IV labor pain medication which you need an IV for administration
+There are other medications, like magnesium sulfate (given for preeclampsia) or IV labor pain medication which you need an IV for.

 - Cesarean Section — any patient having major surgery will need an IV for medications and replace fluid lost.
 No matter if you’re having a spinal block placed or general anesthesia.
 A routine can come in handy should there be an emergency c-section.

 Things you need an IV for after labor

 - Replace fluids from blood lost